apify/actor-web-automation-agent/README.md

 The scraper will use these to prevent its detection by target websites.
 You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

-## Issues to solve
-- [ ] Cannot fill special inputs like date or special selects like "Monthly budget" on https://apify.com/enterprise#form
-- [ ] The agent can throw because it limits number of token, we can improve the way reove HTML from previous messages